chronosphereio/calyptia-fluent-linter-action/README.md

 ## Get Calyptia API Key

 In order to get the full linting capabilities from this action, you will need to get a Calyptia token.
 The token is easy to get.
-Head over to [Calyptia Cloud](https://cloud.calyptia.com/) and login (you can use your GitHub account).
+Head over to [Calyptia Cloud](https://cloud.calyptia.com/) and log in (you can use your GitHub account).
 On the left panel, find _Account > settings > Generate API key_.
 Give a recognizable name for safekeeping (you could name it _linter_).
 Please copy this token.

 ## Configure secret in your repository